zakharsmirnoff/lloom/README.md

 ```

 # Core features:
-- Conversation history: all messages are added to the conversation history, so every time you call generate() it will pass the whole history to make an API call.
+- Conversation history: all messages are added to the conversation history, so every time you call generate() it will store your message and pass the whole history to make an API call.
+Then it will store the response as well.
 You can clear the history if you'd like by running the method:
 ```python
 lloom.clear_history() # you can pass the flag clear_system_message=True if you want to delete the system message too
 ```
 - Token counting: tokens are counted automatically for the specified model in config (model="gpt-3.5-turbo" is the default one).
 The function is almost an identical copy of the script provided by OpenAI in their cookbok repo.
-- Token count validation: when the program is done counting tokens, it implements the following logic: if the limit exceeded in the prompt already, it deleted the first user message.
+- Token count validation: when the program is done counting tokens, it implements the following logic: if the limit exceeded in the prompt already, it deletes the first user message.
 If the limit is exceeded yet the prompt is fine, it decreases the max_tokens parameter for completion (default is 2000).
 If there are no messages left, it will not proceed and you will see an error.
 - Logging: every action such as adding a message is logged via logger.
 You can pass logging=False in config to supress info messages and leave only the warning and error outputs.

 # Available methods: